Greg Abbott: COVID-19 pandemic

+On May 18, 2021, Abbott issued an executive order banning mask mandates in public schools and governmental entities, with a fine of up to $1,000 for failing to comply.

+On August 17, 2021, Abbott's office announced that he had tested positive for COVID-19.
+According to his office, Abbott was "in good health and experiencing no symptoms".
+He received Regeneron's monoclonal antibody treatment.

+Abbott emphasized personal responsibility over government restrictions, and resolutely opposed government mandates.
+On July 29, 2021, during an again worsening pandemic, he issued a superseding executive order (GA-38) that reinstated earlier orders and imposed additional prohibitions on local governmental officials, state agencies, public universities, and businesses doing business with the state, to prohibit them from adopting measures such as requiring face masks or proof of vaccination status as a condition of service.
+The order also provided for a $1,000 fine for local officials who adopted inconsistent policies.
+President Biden criticized Abbott for these measures.
+The ban on mask mandates led to a score of legal challenges between Abbott and local governments, including school districts.
+In August, an Abbott spokesperson said, "Private businesses don't need government running their business."
+In October, Abbott issued an executive order that banned any entity, including a private business, from requiring its employees to be vaccinated.

+According to the Johns Hopkins University Coronavirus Resources Center, 93,390 COVID-19 deaths had been registered in Texas as of November 2024.

 Criminal justice

-In the wake of the George Floyd protests, Abbott called on candidates in the 2020 elections to "back the blue."
-In response to actions by some Texas cities to redirect funding from police to social services and emergency response, he threatened that the state of Texas would seize control of the local police departments.
-In 2021, Abbott spearheaded legislative efforts to financially penalize cities in Texas that reduce spending on police.
+In the wake of the George Floyd protests, Abbott called on candidates in the 2020 elections to "back the blue".
+After some Texas cities redirected funding from police to social services and emergency response, he threatened to seize control of local police departments.
+In 2021, Abbott spearheaded legislative efforts to fine cities that reduced spending on police.

-In 2021, Abbott vetoed a bipartisan criminal justice bill that would have made people convicted of certain crimes before the age of 18 eligible for early parole and created panels to consider inmates' age and mental status at the time of their crimes when evaluating parole eligibility.
+In 2021, Abbott vetoed a bipartisan criminal justice bill that would have made people convicted of certain crimes before they were 18 eligible for early parole and created panels to consider inmates' age and mental health at the time of their crimes when evaluating parole eligibility.
 He also vetoed an animal protection bill that would have made it illegal to chain up dogs without giving them access to drinkable water and shade or shelter.

-In May 2024, Abbott granted a full pardon to former Army Sergeant Daniel Perry after the Texas Board of Pardons and Paroles, whose members were all appointed by Abbott, unanimously recommended a pardon.
+In May 2024, Abbott granted a full pardon to former Army sergeant Daniel Perry after the Texas Board of Pardons and Paroles, whose members had all been appointed by Abbott, unanimously recommended it.
 Perry was sentenced to 25 years in prison in 2023 after he was convicted of murdering Air Force veteran Garrett Foster during a Black Lives Matter protest.
 In 2023, Abbott said he would work swiftly for a pardon after a jury convicted Perry of murder.